DavidKowarsky/worlds-elsewhere.com/README.md

 # Worlds Elsewhere Theatre Company Website

 This is a site made to promote the [Worlds Elsewhere Theatre Company](https://worlds-elsewhere.com).
-Unless specified, all content within is wholely owned by the company and its Executive Director, Kyle Kallgren, :copyright: 2020.
+Unless specified, all content within is wholely owned by the company, :copyright: 2021.

-It was hastily put together by [Adrianne Greenberg-Sud](https://pigsflew.com), and utilizes the Jeckyll theme engine.
+It was built by [Adrianne Greenberg-Sud](https://pigsflew.com), utilizing the Jeckyll theme engine for Github Pages.

 The current theme of the website is `vernon-zero`, originally created for Worlds Elsewhere by [Alex Vernon](https://github.com/Alexandra-Vernon/).